das-amlan/das-amlan/README.md

 - 👋 Hi, I’m Amlan Das
-- 👀 I’m interested in Data Visualization, Machine Learning and AI
+- 👀 I’m interested in Exploratory Data Analysis(EDA), Data Visualization, and Machine Learning
 - 🌱 I’m currently doing my MS on Operations Research and Business Analytics at OvGU, Magdeburg
 - 🌱 I’m learning how to code more efficiently and use ML to solve different real world problem.